jamesteohart - stock.adobe.com

 Davis said HPE will continue to strengthen its product portfolio to enable personalised and automated edge experiences across all of its customers’ businesses.
 That includes connecting edge workloads to a hybrid cloud infrastructure.

-“We were the first to go out and publicly say the world will definitely be hybrid,” Davis said.
+“We were the to go out and publicly say the world will definitely be hybrid,” Davis said.
 “It's not going to be all public or all private – it’s going to be public and private, and it’s going to have to comprehend your edges.”

 Noting that HPE has been clear on the need for the cloud to be open, Davis claimed the company can help enterprises avoid any cloud lock-in through its suite of software-defined capabilities to deliver the benefits of public cloud to enterprise datacentres.